codecov/codecov-javascript-bundler-plugins/.changeset/eleven-deers-divide.md

 "@codecov/bundle-analyzer": minor
 ---

-Add support for no-bundler through new Bundle Analyzer library and CLI
+Add support for setups without a standard bundler through new Bundle Analyzer library and CLI